 How Do Air Suspension Compressors Work?

 The compressor in your air suspension system is going to work very similar to any other air pump.
 It’s job is to draw outside air into the internal take, pressure this air, and send it out to your air tank.
 Your air tank will store the compressed air until you are ready to lift up your car.
-At this point, the compressed air goes into your manifold and out to each air strut.
+At this point, the compressed air goes into your manifold and out to each air strut or air spring.
 Once your air tank has filled to the desired pressure, it will send a signal to your air compressor to shut off.
-Once your air tank reaches a certain minimum PSI, your compressors will kick back on, supplying more air to your tank.
+Once your air tank reaches a certain minimum PSI of air pressure, your compressors will kick back on, supplying more air to your tank via the air line.
 In many instances, you will hear the compressors kick on when you power up your system and then cut off after a minute or so once the tank is filled.

 How Do I Know If My Air Suspension Compressor Is Bad?